ethan-stone/obsidian-vault-dnd/Enzlo.md

 A traveling spell blade that took Eli's character on the road after sensing Eli's character's magic.
+After